toondaey/nestjs-oauth2-server/README.md

 ## Configuration

-1. Include the module as a dependency in the module where pdf will be generated:
+1. Include the module as a dependency in the module, preferably as a dependency at the base module so it can be included globally across the application:

 `app.module.ts`